AndreNicolai/pupil-docs/developer-docs/unity.md

 This solutions requires the use of Unity Colliders, though, which, when hit by the above defined ray, return the 3D hit point position.

+### Recording Data

+The Unity VR plugin allows to trigger recordings in Pupil Capture (Pupil Service does not support this feature).
+Recordings can be started through the interface GUI of `PupilGazeTracker` or by pressing the 'R' key (in either case only once a connection has been established).
+On the plugin side of things, two additional processes are started
+- a screen recording, saving the current view to a video file

+- saving Pupil gaze data and their corresponding Unity positions in CSV format using this structure
+	- `Timestamp,Identifier,PupilPositionX,PupilPositionY,PupilPositionZ,UnityWorldPositionX,UnityWorldPositionY,UnityWorldPositionZ`

+The resulting files are saved to the path set in `PupilSettings/Recorder/File Path`.
+You can change the it manually, there, or through the `PupilGazeTracker` Inspector GUI under `Settings` by activating `CustomPath` and clicking the `Browse` button.
 ### Demo Scenes

 Here a short description of the included examples and what should be visible on screen, once the calibration (if needed) is finished.